Arthur Robin

-Arthur Robin (born 5 February 1927) is a Guadeloupean-born French former professional bodybuilder.
+Arthur Robin (5 February 1927 – 20 January 2023) was a French professional bodybuilder.
 He won the 1957 Mr. Universe championship.
 He was the first Black winner of the competition.

-In film
+Biography

+Robin was born on 5 February 1927.
 Robin played himself in the 2016 Austrian-Italian fictional film Mister Universo, in which a circus liontamer goes searching for Robin.
 The film was shown at the 2016 Vienna International Film Festival.
+Robin died on 20 January 2023, at the age of 95.